AlgebraicJulia/DataMigrations.jl/README.md

 The above example leaves out the key specification of in which variance of diagram category the result is intended to lie.
 The pseudo-macros `@join` and `@glue` in front of a diagram indicate that the result should be interpreted in the contravariant, respectively covariant, diagram categories of the codomain.
+This is critical for